CordatusAI/cse-live-multimodal-app/README.md

 ## 2. Building the Project Locally
 Depending on the Python version that your project requires, build the sample image by providing the version information as follows:

+### For Python 3.8:

 ```
 ./build_locally.sh 3.8

-or

-./build_locally.sh 3.11
 ```
-To run the container on x86 platforms:
+To run the container on x86 platforms for Python 3.8:
 ```
 xhost + && \
 docker run -ti --rm --gpus=all \